 One of two public beaches in Sosua, the main one is located just down an alley filled with shops off the west end of Calle Pedro Clisante.
 Tourists staying in Sosua can expect to easily walk to the beach in under ten minutes.
 There is no fee to enter the beach, and a beach chair and umbrella only costs a few bucks.

 There are a number of small bars and restaurants on the beach, which open around noon.
 A few of the bartenders here are known to run off with foreign tourists who make generous offers.
 There are also a few massage shacks on alley coming from town.

 Be sure not to take anything of much value to the beach, and bring a friend to watch cameras and keys while taking a dip in the surf.
 The beach itself is perfect for swimming with clear blue water, white sand and little or no current.
-The nearby, Waterfont Playa Alicia is better for those who just want to catch a swim without picking up girls or deal with the constant hassle of hawkers on the beach.
+The nearby, Waterfont Playa Alicia is better for those who just want to catch a swim without picking up girls.